Kris Odegard: Career begins (2000–2005)

-Making the National team, winning internationally & nationally (2006-2014)
+Making the National team, winning internationally & nationally (2006–2014)

 Odegard first played on Team Canada at the 2006 Pan American Championships in Guatemala City, Guatemala, where he won gold in Men's Singles.
-He defeated John Ellis of the US in the semi-finals, 15–12, 15–12, and then Ellis's team-mate Woody Clouse, 9-15, 15–14, 11–9, in the final.
+He defeated John Ellis of the US in the semi-finals, 15–12, 15–12, and then Ellis's team-mate Woody Clouse, 9–15, 15–14, 11–9, in the final.
 As a result of the win, Odegard was named SaskSport's Athlete of the month for April 2006.

 At the 2006 Canadian Championships in Edmonton, Odegard lost to Kane Waselenchuk in the Men's Singles semi-finals, 15–7, 15–4, but defeated Tim Landeryou in the 3rd place match, 15–12, 15–14.
 In Men's Doubles, Odegard and Francis Guillemette lost to Vincent Gagnon and François Viens in the semi-finals of Men's Doubles, 18–16, 11–15, 11–8, but won the 3rd place match against Kelly Kerr and Ken St. Laurent, 15–8, 15–10.

 Odegard went to the World Championships for the first time in 2006 in Santo Dominigo, Dominican Republic, where he played Men's Singles.
 He came into the event as the Pan Am Champion, but was upset in the Round of 16 by Simon Perdomo of the Dominican Republic.
 However, he helped Canada to the final in the Men's Team event, although they lost to the USA.

 Odegard and Francis Guillemette finished 3rd in the 2007 National Team Doubles Selection Event in Victoria, British Columbia, losing to Mike Green and Brian Istace in the final four playoff, 15–7, 15–13, and to Vincent Gagnon and François Viens, 15–10, 15–10, but beating James Landeryou and Tim Landeryou, 15–11, 15–3.
-At the Singles Selection Event in Brossard, Québec, Odegard finished 3rd, as he defeated Viens, 15–3, 1-15, 11–7, in the final four playoff round, but lost to Green and Gagnon.
+At the Singles Selection Event in Brossard, Québec, Odegard finished 3rd, as he defeated Viens, 15–3, 1–15, 11–7, in the final four playoff round, but lost to Green and Gagnon.

-Odegard almost repeated as Pan American Champion, as he reached the final in 2007, but he lost to Mexican Alvaro Beltran, 15–6, 15–8.
+Odegard almost repeated as Pan American Champion, as he reached the final in 2007, but he lost to Mexican Álvaro Beltrán, 15–6, 15–8.

 Odegard won Men's Singles at the 2007 Canadian Championships in Regina, Saskatchewan, despite being seeded 7th.
 He upset 2nd seed Corey Osborne in the quarterfinals, 3rd seed Vincent Gagnon in the semi-finals, and top seed Mike Green in the final to win his 1st Canadian title.
 The final went to a tie-breaker after Green won game one and Odegard game two.
 With the momentum of winning game two on his side, Odegard took a 7–0 lead in the breaker, only to see defending champion Green come back with ten straight points to reach match point at 10–7.